vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 ## Alternative Patterns

 Not everything needs to be refactored, though.
-Use data driven refactoring to guide you and avoid pre-optimizing when it's not necessary.
+Use data-driven refactoring to guide you and avoid pre-optimizing when it's not necessary.
 The Options API is still a valid approach that will still allow you to build powerful applications.
-And in the event you find there's a lot of reusable logics and/or state amongst your application, that might be a good time to consider the Composition API to enhance your application!
+And in the event you find there's a lot of reusable logic and/or state amongst your application, that might be a good time to consider the Composition API to enhance your application!

 Remember: the strength of the Composition API is in: